NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 .......................

 The `Kolmogorov-Smirnov Test`_ is a two-sample, non-parametric statistical test.
-It is used to test for the equality of one-dimentional continuous distributions.
+It is used to test for the equality of one-dimensional continuous distributions.
 The test outputs the test statistic, called D-statistic, and an associated p-value.
-The test statistic is the maximum distance of the cululative distribution functions (CDF) of the two samples.
+The test statistic is the maximum distance of the cumulative distribution functions (CDF) of the two samples.

 The D-statistic is robust to small changes in the data, easy to interpret and falls into  0-1 range.
 This makes the Kolmogorov-Smirnov test a popular choice for many data distribution monitoring